 Press and release the power button.
 If nothing happens, connect the power supply and press the power button again.

 Close the Cover, or press and release the power button.
 If you don’t use your Surface for a few minutes, it will automatically go into standby mode.

 Open the Settings charm, and select Power > Shut down (there’s also a Power icon in the lower-right corner of the sign-in screen and at the top of Start).

 Open the Settings charm, and select Power > Restart.

 Make it yours

 - Add your stuff.
 You can easily copy or move music, pictures, videos, and documents to your Surface.
-For info on how to do this, see Move files to your Surface.

 - Access network files and devices.
 You can access files and printers that are part of your home network.

 - Customize Start.
 Start can reflect who you are and what you care about.
 For info about this, see what’s on the menu.